ireneperezsalesa/NN-ETM/README.md

 "checkpoints" directory.

-- To test a trained model, edit the "path_to_model" variable in **main.py** to select the desired trained neural network and run it.
+- To test a trained model, edit the "path_to_model" variable in **main.py** to select the desired trained neural network and run it (from command line: ``python main.py``).
 The plotted results are stored in the "figs" directory by default.

 - Different parameters can be edited for both files, such as the training configuration, the design constants in the NN-ETM and the gain in the consensus protocol.
 To edit the neural network model,